brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 git clone https://github.com/riscv-collab/riscv-gnu-toolchain
 ```

- follow the instructions and make the default target as under the "Installation (Newlib)" section.
-There will be more explanation on the parameters `--with-arch` and `--with-abi`, but below should make the toolchain for a RISC-V64 with enough features as a general computer platform (integer, floating point, etc).
+and follow the instructions and make the default target as under the "Installation (Newlib)" section.

 ```sh
 mkdir /opt